 - research skills

 We believe that the parents of AIMS students play a vital role in the success of the program.
 Parents are asked to:

 Exiting the AIMS Program:

-Recommendations and requests for students to exit the program and return to their home campus are processed at the Central Administration Office.
+All 5th and 6th grade G/T students at intermediate campuses participate in the AIMS program at their home campuses.
+There is no application process or requirement.
+Recommendations and requests for students to exit the program are processed at the Central Administration Office.